dmbarbour/awelon/AboutAO.md

 Testing in AO will include unit tests, but should also include [QuickCheck](http://en.wikipedia.org/wiki/QuickCheck)-like property testing and some level of symbolic analysis and introspection.
 Tests also use mockup environments, which is easy to represent due to effects occurring through capabilities.
 Testing helps augment AO's gradual typing.

 *Aside:* The centralized 'main' function of many languages seems to result in complications downstream - make systems, linkers, separate testing and document generation.
 My intuition is that AO's design is both simpler and more extensible.

+*Note:* An interesting possibility is to disassemble an ABC stream relative to a dictionary, i.e. treating a dictionary as an implicit grammar.
+AO dictionaries can often be understood as large grammars for extracting structure from a stream.

 ### Flat Namespace